-I support communities to come together (across racial, gender, cultural, generational and identity differences) and engage in conversations about biases, blindspots, and creating conditions for equity.
+My team and I support communities to come together (across racial, gender, cultural, generational and identity differences) and engage in conversations about biases, blindspots, and creating conditions for equity.
 With a Masters from Stanford, over a decade working in schools, and years of working for and with the National Equity Project, the S.P.A.R.K. game and approach is grounded in theory and practice.
 My work is in service of helping communities have more liberatory practices that sustain equity/inclusion work.

 My WHY is deeply personal and tethered to the next generation.
 My wife is African American, and I want our future children, who will be biracial with two mommies, to live in a world full of dignity, respect, justice, and equity.